SUBJECTS

 Condition of increased carbon dioxide in the blood

-16. proccess - test or procedure - measured or observed outside a living organism
+30. a procedure in which something is measured or observed outside a living organism

 Inherited disease of exocrine glands leading to aireway obstruction